Indigenous science students form UWinnipeg .caISES chapter

 University of Winnipeg biochemistry student, Evan Loeb, and honours physics student, Melissa Anderson, are leading the way for Indigenous students studying science to have increased access to networking, peer support, and mentorship during their studies.

-They are inviting all Indigenous students studying science to join them as they form UWinnipeg’s first chapter of The American Indian Science and Engineering Society (AISES).
+They are inviting all Indigenous students studying science to join them as they form UWinnipeg’s first chapter of The Canadian Indian Science and Engineering Society (.caISES).